I am going to assume that you have heard the story of Goldilocks and the Three Bears.

 BUT HOW DO I KNOW?

 Here’s a little tip.
 If you horse looks good, and feels good, all is almost undoubtedly good.
 He’s not on the edge of a nutritional cliff, waiting for the moment when an inadequate daily dose of dietary copper is going to make him plunge to his death.
 If your horse is in proper body condition – where you can feel his ribs easily, but not see them – then the chances of there being something wrong are pretty remote.
 And besides, as I discovered in research that I did in 2011, popular nutritional supplements generally don’t contain enough nutrients to make up a difference anyway (CLICK HERE to read about that).

 The Goldilocks effect is real.
-There’s no reason to give too much of anything to your horse, and if you’re not giving enough, he’ll let you know.
+There’s no reason to give too much of anything to your horse and problems can develop if you do.
+If you’re not giving enough of something, he’ll let you know soon enough.
 That’s nutritional information that’s juuuussst right.

 * I’m sure there are plenty of other considerations that may make you want to move besides worrying about your horse, if you live next to a zinc smelter.